jharwell/sierra/docs/src/plugins/prod/graphs.rst

        - The data you want to graph requires comparison between multiple experiments in a batch.

-     - The data is contained in one or more columns in a single file.
-Each column contains numerical data forming a time series.
+     - Each column contains numerical data forming a time series.

    * - Heatmap